 How to Thaw Puff Pastry & Use

 Look for an ‘all butter’ puff pastry for the best taste.
-Now, the best way to thaw puff pastry is in the refrigerator overnight.
+The best way to thaw puff pastry is in the refrigerator overnight.

-Tip: If you don’t have that kind of time, place on your kitchen counter (wrapped in plastic) and let thaw until just pliable enough to handle (depending on how warm it is in your home/time of year, it may take 2 to 4 hours).
+Tip: If you don’t have that kind of time, place on your kitchen counter (wrapped in food plastic wrap) and let thaw until just pliable enough to handle (depending on how warm it is in your home or time of year, it may take 2 to 4 hours).

 Tip: If you feel the puff pastry has thawed too much, no worries!
 Place in the fridge to firm up a little.

 The key here is to keep the puff pastry cold (but pliable) until ready to use!

 When it’s go time, unwrap, gently unroll puff pastry and remove any paper that’s on there.

 Lightly dust your counter to roll out the puff pastry so it will fit your serving dishes or dish.
 Don’t roll or flatten too much because, again, those buttery layers!

 If making individual chicken pot pies, a large cookie cutter works well to cut a circle (alternatively, use a round glass to get the shape) OR you could cut puff pastry into squares.

 If making a chicken pot pie casserole, roll out your puff pastry enough to cover the whole pan.